ucsd-progsys/click-express/README.markdown

 ## TODO

++ Only allow one question at a time

 + Home Page
    > add sockets: to allow instructor to post question
    > add NAVBAR [ home | role | view | logout ]